wp-plugins/qlikview-syntax-highlighter/readme.txt

 == Upgrade Notice ==
 = 1.0 =
 Version 1.0 represents the first official full release of QlikView for WordPress.
-It includes some minor bug fixes and improvements to the highlighting.
+It includes some minor bug fixes and significant improvements to the highlighting.

 = 0.2 =
 This version provides significant improvements and bug fixes over the previous release and marks it's migration to WordPress.org.
 All previous versions of this plugin should be uninstalled from WordPress before this version is installed.